Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \rref{model:waypointdeadline} is the familiar loop of control followed by dynamics \eqref{eq:wpdlmodel:model}.
 Unlike in previous models, braking and staying put is no longer allowed unconditionally for the sake of reaching the waypoint reliably in time \eqref{eq:wpdlmodel:ctrl}.
 The robot accelerates maximally whenever possible without rushing past the waypoint region, cf. \eqref{eq:wpdlmodel:ctrl}.
 In all other cases, the robot chooses acceleration to control towards the approach velocity $V_g$ \eqref{eq:wpdlmodel:ctrl}.
 The dynamics remain unchanged, except for the additional countdown $\D{T}=-1$ of the deadline in \eqref{eq:wpdlmodel:dyn}.

 \paragraph{Identification of Live Controls}

-In order to prove this model live, we need to set achievable deadlines, as formalized in \eqref{eq:waypointdl:achievabledeadline}.
-The deadline has to be large enough \begin{inparaenum}[(a)] \item for the robot to accelerate to velocity $V_g$, \item drive to the waypoint with that velocity, and \item once it is there, still have sufficient time to stop. \end{inparaenum} It also needs a slack time $\varepsilon$, so that the robot can react to being given the deadline.
-Finally, the conditions $\phi_\text{wp}$ that enable the robot to reach a waypoint at all have to hold as well.
+In order to prove this model live, we need to set achievable deadlines.
+The deadline has to be large enough \begin{enumerate*}[label=\emph{(\roman*)}] \item for the robot to accelerate to velocity $V_g$, \item drive to the waypoint with that velocity, and \item once it is there, have sufficient time to stop. \end{enumerate*} It also needs a slack time $\varepsilon$, so that the robot has time to react to the deadline.
+Finally, the conditions $\phi_\text{wp}$ from \eqref{eq:waypoint:initial}, which enable the robot to reach a waypoint at all, have to hold as well.
+Formula \eqref{eq:waypointdl:achievabledeadline} summarizes these deadline conditions.

 \paragraph{Verification}